Business-Managed Culture

 The age at which children begin drinking alcohol is dropping and is now around 13, on average in the US.
 Underage drinkers make up a significant proportion – an estimated 20 per cent – of the US market.
 It is for this reason that alcohol manufacturers spend so much on advertising during television programmes, and with radio stations and magazines favoured by teens, as well as internet sites crammed with games, freebies, contests, downloads and music reviews.
 Teens see more alcohol advertisements in the magazines they read and hear more on the radio stations they listen to, than adults.
 The most popular television programmes for teenagers feature alcohol advertisements – more than 5000 ads were shown during the 15 most popular of these shows during 2002 at a cost of $52 million.

 Studies have found that the more television a child watches in 9th grade, the more likely they will begin drinking in the following year and a half.
 One study found that exposure in 6th grade to beer advertisements strongly increased the likelihood that the child would drink alcohol in the following year.
-Yet alcohol is a major cause of death for adolescents and kids who start drinking before they are fifteen are more likely to become alcoholics later in life.
+Another study found "that exposure to alcohol ads and/or liking of those ads in seventh grade" was a predictor of greater alcohol use and "drinking-related problems later in adolescence".
+Alcohol is a major cause of death for adolescents and kids who start drinking before they are fifteen are more likely to become alcoholics later in life.

 Alcohol marketers promote pre-mixed spirit drinks or alcopops: “bright, sweet drinks that are packaged like soft drinks, and slip down the throat just as easily”.
 Such drinks, together with their websites, attract children to alcoholic drinks at an early age and consequently, in the 1990s, became the fastest growing drinks market globally.